 The group will identify the challenges, opportunities and provide evidence-based recommendations the EU can take to scale up sustainable finance in low- and middle- income countries.

 The recommendations will inform a dedicated Commission strategy that is scheduled for adoption in 2023.
 The strategy is part of the EU efforts to address inequalities and foster a green, just and resilient global recovery by mobilising private capital for the Sustainable Development Goals (SDGs) and the Paris Agreement.

 The high-level expert group will consist of senior, highly qualified experts in the area of sustainable finance in low- and middle-income countries, representing from a broad range of actors, for instance investors, asset managers, organisations providing data analyses or methodologies that facilitate sustainable finance, sectorial experts or civil society organisations and academia.

-The group will work in 2022.
+The group will work for a period of 9 months in 2022.
 The working language will be English.
 Applications from experts from low- and middle-income countries are particularly encouraged.

 How to apply

 - the classification form (annex I of the call),

 - the selection criteria form (annex II of the call) and